 All foreigners, including tourists, are automatically covered for first aid and emergency treatment in Hungary.

 The card does not give cardholders access to medical treatment for pre-existing conditions, but it does cover chronic conditions.
 Travelling to another country for the sole purpose of medical treatment (i.e. medical tourism) is also not covered by the EHIC.
-Therefore, private health insurance is a necessity for those coming into Hungary for medical tourism purposes.
+Therefore, private health insurance is a necessity for those coming to Hungary for medical tourism purposes.

 Emergency services in Hungary